 It can, but not always.
 I prefer snacking cake without frosting because I like it to be a healthier than something I would eat for dessert.
 This banana snack cake sweet enough and delicious enough to be dessert, but healthy enough to be a snack, too!

-If you prefer frosting on your snack cake, skip the chocolate chips and use your favorite frosting on the top.
+If you prefer frosting on your snack cake, skip the chocolate chips and use your favorite frosting on the top, like my Vegan Peanut Butter Frosting.
 Or simply dust it with powdered sugar.

 Yes, it’s perfectly ok to eat brown spotty bananas.
 In fact, that is exactly what you want to use for this Banana Snack Cake recipe because they are super sweet and mash easily.

 However, if you see any mold on the banana or it smells sour, throw it away.